 You do not require a doctor's sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website.

-If you have already seen a doctor and have been advised to take time off work or feel that you may need an extension, please click on the form below and either bring it to the reception desk or fax it to us.
+If you have already seen a doctor and have been advised to take time off work or feel that you may need an extension, please go to your Patchs account from where you can request a sick note.
 We do not guarantee that the doctor will issue another sick note.
 It will be processed with either a renewal or suitable instructions from the medical team within 7 days of the request.

 Evidence that you are sick